JoshuaWise/blue-rpc-protocol/docs/spec.md

 - The second element is an Integer whose value is the associated Request ID.
 - The third element is any value within the BlueRPC type system, representing the "return value" of the method call.

-If the method handler was *not* successful (i.e., it encountered an error), *or* the requested method is not implemented, the Response is serialized as an Array with these three elements:
+If the method handler was *not* successful (i.e., it encountered an error), *or* the requested method was not implemented, the Response is serialized as an Array with these three elements:

 - The first element is an Integer whose value is "3".
 - The second element is an Integer whose value is the associated Request ID.